Terra Feminarum: Source of Adam's information

 Adam had spent some time at the court of the Danish king Svend Estridson where he may have gathered information on northern people and events from various persons and now lost documents.

 Adam's information on Woman Land probably originated from a German bishop Adalvard the Younger (as hinted by IV 19s amendment scholia 119) who had been a bishop in Skara and spent time in Norway in the court of king Harald Hårdråde, most probably in the then-capital Trondheim.
 This would also explain Adam's detailed knowledge about certain parts of Norway, since he mentions Trondheim (Trondemnis) several times (Gesta III 59, IV 16, 32, 33, 34) and even Hålogaland (Halagland) from northern Norway (IV 37).
 Scritefinnis or Scritefingi (Sami people) are also mentioned several times (IV 24, 25, 31) and usually at the same time when he discusses Norwegians.

-Woman Land and the Sami people are discussed altogether separately in Gesta.